 During our re-assessment, we have discovered lameness issues which are being further evaluated and treated.
 It is unclear at this time to what level Finn could be ridden.

-Update: Finn is back in training evaluation after having the winter off and having front shoes put on to help with the minor arthritic changes in his right front fetlock.
-He should be available late Spring for adoption as a light riding horse for an experienced owner.
-Details will be posted soon.
+Update: Finn is back in training evaluation after having the winter off and having front shoes put on to help with minor arthritic changes in his right front fetlock.
+He is available to an experienced rider for light trail or pleasure only.
+Finn cannot do any competition or heavy riding and should continue to wear front shoes.

 More About Finn